LumingSun/ML4DB-paper-list/README.md

 * Workload Models for Autonomic Database Management Systems (International Conference on Autonomic and Autonomous Systems 2006)
 * Workload characterization and prediction in the cloud: A multiple time series approach (APNOMS 2012）
 * Query-based Workload Forecasting for Self-Driving Database Management Systems (SIGMOD 2018）
+* Query2Vec: An Evaluation of NLP Techniques for Generalized Workload Analytics (Arxiv 2018)
 * Database Workload Characterization with Query Plan Encoders (arXiv 2021)
 * Explaining Inference Queries with Bayesian Optimization (VLDB 2021)
 * Statistical Schema Learning with Occam's Razor (SIGMOD 2022)